 The directors are required to disclose to the Board any relationships from which a conflict of interest might arise.
-A director who has an actual or potential conflict of interest or a material personal interest in a matter is required to absent himself from any meeting of the Board or Board Committee, whenever the matter is considered.
+A director who has an actual or potential conflict of interest or a material personal interest in a matter is required to absent themself from any meeting of the Board or Board Committee, whenever the matter is considered.
 In addition, the director does not receive any Board papers or other documents in which there is a reference to the matter.

 This process is applied to business and trading relationships, dealings with the directors, dealings with companies with common directors and dealings with any significant shareholders of the Group.
+There is also a requirement for the directors to notify the Chairman on accepting any new outside roles to ensure that the appointment does not give rise to a conflict of interest.